JerW18/CSARCH2-SimulationProject/README.md

 | <img src="tests/Error1.png" alt="Error1" width="250"/> | <img src="tests/Error2.png" alt="Error2" width="250"/> | <img src="tests/Error3.png" alt="Error3" width="250"/> |

 ### Output to .txt file
-Finally, the following images shows a sample of saving the output to a text file, then showing the file's contents to be the same as the content displayed in the GUI.
+Finally, the following images show a sample of saving the output to a text file, and then showing the file's contents to be the same as the content displayed in the GUI.

 | Outputting to text | | | |
 |------------------------|------------------------|------------------------|------------------------|